FHWA/RDE-Visualization-Support/element3/README.md

 		* You will end with 16 files.

 Now that you have all the files downloaded and placed into the correct directories you can start running the scripts to prepare the data for Element 3.

+####Running the Scripts

+Start a Jupyter Notebook server from this directory using the `jupyter notebook` command.
+You should then be able to select each notebook and run it all the way through.

 First run `Element 3 - Data Preparation`.
 This will place a sqlite database into this directory.